JnCrMx/blog/content/posts/creating-a-website-with-modern-c++-and-webassembly.md

 And **BAM**!
 It works and we see "Hello World" printed to web console.

+You can check out a working example of this [here](/wasm-example-1.html).
+Just make sure to open the browser console, so you can see the "Hello World" being printed.

 Let's recap what exactly happens:
 1. JavaScript loads a WebAssembly module and provides it with our JavaScript `log` implementation
 2. JavaScript calls our exported C++ `_initialize` function, which takes care of calling global constructors